frazierjason/N1mmCommands-TouchPortal/README.md

 After TouchPortal is connected, look for the shopping cart icon near the top right area of the app UI.
 Tap that and look for the "Pro Upgrade", which you need to purchase in order to use any plugins with TouchPortal.
-Be ready to pay and sign into the App Store or Play Store for your purchase.
-The license is perpetual one-time, good for all your devices that use that same store account.
+Be ready to sign into the App Store or Play Store and pay for your purchase.
+The liceense is perpetual and subscription-free, good for all your devices that use that same App Store or Play Store account.

 (screenshots of finding the Pro Upgrade button on the tablet)